mgoellnitz/dinistiq/README.md

 } // QualifiedInjection
 ```

-Only implementation annotated with the given qualifier are take into account
+Only implementation annotated with the given qualifier are taken into account
 when performing the injection.

 ```Java